aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi-solution/README.md

     1. Create an object of the updated puppy data from the request body
     1. Read in the JSON file and locate the puppy we are going to update
     1. Update the puppy in the array
-    1. Write the entire array back into the JSON file
+    1. Write the entire array back into the JSON file (with `fsPromises.writeFile`)
     1. Redirect to the GET `/puppies/:id` route

     If all goes well, you should be able to update the puppy information.
 If that isn't happening, undoing the changes you've made to the JSON file might come in handy.